 - You can set things up so that your financial accounts and even the title in your home automatically transfers to your heirs upon your death.
 Look into payable-on-death, or POD, accounts.

 - You might consider long term care insurance or an annuity.
 Both of these financial products may help your family because they provide money for your future care needs or extra income, so you don’t have to rely upon your savings or adult children so much.
 Some life insurance policies may have living benefits too, so you should consider the pros and cons of using life insurance to plan for certain situations.

 People may simply buy life insurance as a way to transfer wealth easily to the next generation.
 Few beneficiaries ever regretted having their name on a life insurance policy.
 Still, you may find other options that work better for your family.
 If your finances are complex, you might speak with a financial planner who specializes in helping people with retirement and estate planning for advice.
 While it’s admirable to want to leave money behind, you should also consider your own retirement finances.

-How Can You Find Affordable Life Insurance at Over 65 Years of Age?
+Affordable Life Insurance Over 65 Years of Age